 The same goes for hearing people meeting their partner’s deaf family.
 The hearing person may be able to get along well with the family as many deaf people come from hearing families.
 However, a hearing person may feel uncomfortable being with so many deaf people in one room.
 They may feel afraid of being misunderstood.

 Many people will say that deaf-hearing relationships will not work.
 “It’s too complicated,” they say; “The culture is too different,” they say.
+According to Margaret I. Wallhagen, PhD, “Hearing loss significantly influences this ability to communicate and participate in activities and data document the multiple negative effects it has on the person with hearing loss as well as his or her partner.”
 But, the truth is, any relationship can work as long as both partners are committed to it.
 Relationships will only work if you and your partner make dedicated steps in keeping your love alive.